andyfeller/gh-repo-export/README.md

   -h, --help                          Display help usage
-      --hostname=string               Hostname of the GitHub instance to authenticate with --lock-repositories             Indicates repositories should be locked (to prevent manipulation) while migrating data
+      --hostname=string               Hostname of the GitHub instance to authenticate with --lock-repositories             Indicates repositories should be locked (to prevent manipulation) while migrating data --skip-download                 Skip downloading the archive(s), instead outputting the URL(s) to stdout (curl and sed required)

 EXAMPLES
   # Generate 1 archive containing test1 repository, reading repositories from arguments